Henry Benedict Stuart: Ecclesiastical career

 In December 1752 his titular seat was changed to Santi Apostoli; and in 1758 the Pope named him Camerlengo of the Sacred College of Cardinals.
 The responsibilities of this office included administering all property, fees, funds and revenue belonging to the College of Cardinals, celebrating the requiem Mass for a deceased cardinal, and charge of the registry of the Acta Consistoralia.
-He participated in the conclave of 1758, which elected Pope Clement XIII.
-In October of that year he was made titular Archbishop of Corinth.
+He participated in the 1758 papal conclave, which elected Pope Clement XIII.
+In October of that year, Henry was made titular Archbishop of Corinth.
 The following year, he resigned the title of Santa Maria in Campitelli to assume that of Santa Maria in Trastevere; however, he retained the Church of Santi Apostoli in commendam.

 He was made Cardinal-Bishop of Frascati on 13 July 1761.
 He was appointed Dean of the Sacred College of Cardinals on 26 September 1803, then also succeeding to the See of Ostia and Velletri.
 He lived and worked in Frascati for many years, descending each afternoon in his carriage to Rome, where his position as vice-chancellor entitled him to the Palazzo della Cancelleria.

 Henry was the last claimant to the British throne to touch the sick to cure them from the King's Evil.

 Henry is described as a beatific, abstemious, wealthy, celibate aesthete who lived to a great age, 'inoffensive and respectable' to the end.